 Identifying the most egregious lie from the Chamber's report is a difficult task, given how many dubious contenders there are, but the following chart is a strong candidate:

 - Our old friend retained liability makes an unwelcome appearance.
 In fact, retained liability accounts for more than 80% of the Chamber's total estimated liability for businesses with less than $1,000,000 in annual revenue.

 - The Chamber's best guestimate for retained small business liability conveniently inflates their portion relative to companies with larger revenues.

 - It's simply not plausible that retained small business liability comes close to equaling the combined liability for businesses with more than $50 million in revenue.

 I discussed earlier how the Chamber's study treats employment discrimination liability as something that affects all businesses to some degree, ignoring the fact that most businesses don't have employees.
-They do the same thing with other types of a liability, particularly environmental liablity.
+They do the same thing with other types of liability, particularly environmental liability.

 To see how absurd this assumption is, let's compare two different types of businesses, the web services provider that our law firm uses, with a coal power plant, because in the eyes of the Chamber's study, both of them have to allocate some money to cover the potential damage that they could do to the environment or other people's health.